How Habit Bundling Can Improve Your Fitness

 Adults work through making an incredible 35,000 conscious decisions every single day!
 Sometimes those decisions are easier than others – but sometimes, after a long day you begin to think, “I don’t want to go to the gym!”
 “I don’t want to do the dishes,” “I really don’t want to finish my course work.”

 Everyone wants to increase their productivity, feel energized and go to bed with a sense of pride, and habit bundling can help get you there without sacrifice.
-The idea is to pick something you should do (think: inputting your budget, going for a bike ride, doing daily meditation, reading a book) with something more relaxing or indulgent (listening to a podcast, watching your favorite series, etc.)
+The idea is to pick something you should do (think: inputting your budget, going for a bike ride, doing daily meditation, reading a book) with something more relaxing or indulgent (listening to a podcast, watching your favorite series, etc.).
+An example of temptation bundling is going for a run on the treadmill while watching your favorite Netflix binge.

 Of course, it is important to look at habit bundling realistically.
 Everyone needs rest – and should never have to “earn” it.
 When you need it, you should reset and relax however you want to without guilt.
 However, we also have responsibilities that cannot be totally abandoned, which is where habit bundling can help.